Crepant resolutions of Weierstrass threefolds and non-Kodaira fibres: Examples and non-examples

-\begin{Rmk} The fibration described in Example \ref{ex: non-moving singularities} corresponds to $(m, n) = (1, 4)$. \end{Rmk} \begin{Rmk} All the cases with $(m, n) = (m, 1)$ are smooth, and the origin is a point of the discriminant where the two components meet with arbitrarily large multiplicity. \end{Rmk} \begin{Rmk} Consider the cases with $(m, n) = (m, 3)$ and $m \geq 2$.
+\begin{Rmk} All the cases with $(m, n) = (m, 1)$ are smooth, and the origin is a point of the discriminant where the two components meet with arbitrarily large multiplicity. \end{Rmk}

+\begin{Rmk} Consider the cases with $(m, n) = (m, 3)$ and $m \geq 2$.
 After one blow up in the singular locus, we obtain a variety which is still singular in three points, where each singularity is locally isomorphic to

-As pointed out in \cite[$\S$1, Cor.\ 1.16]{Pagoda}, these singularities are \cDV and admit a small resolution if and only if $m$ is even.
-This means that not every Weierstrass fibration satisfying the necessary condition of Theorem \ref{thm: no points with high multiplicity} is actually the Weierstrass model of an elliptic fibration. \end{Rmk} \end{Ex}
+As pointed out in \cite[Cor.\ 1.16]{Pagoda}, these singularities are $cDV$ and admit a small resolution if and only if $m$ is even.
+This means that not every Weierstrass fibration satisfying the condition~\eqref{eq: no points with high multiplicity} is actually the Weierstrass model of a smooth equidimensional elliptic fibration. \end{Rmk} \end{Ex}